stefannut/homelab/README.md

 * CrowdSec ingests Nginx Proxy Manager's access logs and blocks IPs matching known attack signatures.
 * Pi-hole blocks ad and tracker domains at the DNS layer for every device on the LAN.
 * Remote access goes through Tailscale's mesh VPN rather than forwarding ports to the internet.
-* Per `CONTRIBUTING.md` §7, network-level security (firewall rules, VLANs) is meant to live in a separate `opnsense` repository.

 ---

 ## Notes and Considerations

-* **Scope discrepancy:** `CONTRIBUTING.md` explicitly states networking/OPNsense configuration is out of scope for this repository and belongs in a separate `opnsense` repo.
-A `services/opnsense/` folder nonetheless exists here.
 * **Two inventory sources:** `ansible/group_vars/inventory.ini` and `inventory/hosts.yml` both exist.
 Confirm which one is authoritative for `deploy_services.yml`.
 * **Rapid recent activity:** `grafana`, `it-tools`, `n8n`, `prometheus`, `scrutiny`, and `woodpecker-ci` were all added recently without accompanying `.env.example` files or per-service `README.md` docs.
 * **`esp32/footprint/`** is a `WIP.md` placeholder only.